apache/helix/src/site/markdown/Architecture.md

 ### Spectator Process

-* When the process starts it asks cluster manager agent to be notified of changes in ExternalView
+* When the process starts, it asks cluster manager agent to be notified of changes in ExternalView
-* When ever it receives a notification it reads the externalView and performs required duties.
-For Router, it updates its routing table.
+* Whenever it receives a notification, it reads the Externalview and performs required duties.
+For the Router, it updates its routing table.

-h4.
-Interaction between controller, participant and spectator
+#### Interaction between controller, participant and spectator

 The following picture shows how controllers, participants and spectators interact with each other.